gh-andre/KeePassFont/README.md

 ## Repository Structure

-The original KeePass source is always committed on `master` and tagged with the original version number.
+The original KeePass source is always committed on `main` and tagged with the original version number.
 All changes are maintained in version branches, which contain cherry-picked changes from the previous version and new changes.
 Current topology looks like this: